pmbriley/beta_bursts/README.md

 **[bursts,opt] = beta_bursts(eeg,srate,showfigs,opt)**

-version 1.0 (24/6/2020) - Paul M Briley (PMB)
-published version

-version 1.1 (07/10/2020) - PMB
-change to default value of opt.propPwr to improve identification of burst duration and spectral width

-version 1.2 (08/10/2020) - PMB
-added calculation of power at time of beta bursts for frequency bands specified in opt.bands

-version 1.3 (22/10/2020) - PMB
-outputs now returned as fields in structure 'bursts'

-version 1.4 (29/10/2020) - PMB
-optionally outputs phase and amplitude in a different specified frequency band (or bands) at the times of beta bursts

-version 1.5 (05/11/2020) - PMB
-added optional argument 'out' - a cell structure containing the properties of beta bursts that you want to compute (to speed up run time by excluding unwanted analyses)

-version 1.6 (21/12/2020) - PMB
-added citation details, added optional argument checking and reduced dependencies

 **requires**
 Matlab image processing toolbox
 EEGLAB - uses eegplot to display time course (required if showsfigs = True)